gaoyifan/diverge-rs/dev.md

 thoughts
 ---
-* queries other than A/AAA/PTR?
+* better handling for queries other than A/AAA/PTR?
 	* send an A query too
 	* if the upstream supports pipelining, should not hurt response time
 	* do we really need this though